-Figure 4.7 - Mean Value per SQM of New Dwelling Consents Real \$2018 driven primarily by the significant number of apartments consented in 2018 and 2019, with some 284 in the less than 100m2 range, but it is also evident in the townhouse-unit category (186), and to a small degree in detached houses.
+Figure 4.8 shows the size distribution of dwelling consents over the last decade to 2019 (June year).
+Clearly evident is the increase in dwellings of less than 100m2 over the 2017 to 2019 period in particular.
+This is driven primarily by the significant number of apartments consented in 2018 and 2019, with some 284 in the less than 100m2 range, but it is also evident in the townhouse-unit category (186), and to a small degree in detached houses.
 In the last 2 years, some 525 dwellings of less than 100m2 have been consented, accounting for 21% of total dwellings.
 This contrasts with the previous 10 years, when only 445 dwellings of less than 100m2 were consented, accounting for just 8% of the QLD total.